 Want to know which of your local TV stations are moving and when?
 Sign up and we'll keep you in the loop!

 By law, TV stations will be moving at different times starting in the fall of 2018 through the spring of 2020.
 To stay up to date on station moves in your hometown, sign up below and we'll keep you posted.
+You do not have to share your mobile number if you do not want text messages.
+Simply uncheck the box asking for text messages.

 Follow TV Answers on social media for the latest information on when stations in your hometown are moving and what you need to do.